CECADBioinformaticsCoreFacility/Beginners_R_Course_2025/README.md

 ### Prerequisites

-Participants are expected:
+Participants are expected to:

-1- to have the following installed on their computers before the course begins:
+1- have the following installed on their computers before the course begins:

 You can find the installation guides once you click on them: